messier16/FullCameraPage/README.md

 <uses-feature android:name="android.hardware.camera.autofocus" />
 ```

-On **iOS** add the follwing lines to yout Info.plist (make sure you explain to your users why you need the camera)
+On **iOS** add the follwing lines to your Info.plist (make sure you explain to your users why you need the camera)

 ```xml
 <key>NSCameraUsageDescription</key>